smrkem/stockdata/docs/chapter_2/readme.md

 ##### Future Considerations

-This will lead into all kinds of questions like:
+This will lead to all kinds of questions like:

 - what happens when Google changes the site layout or functionality?
 - how can something like this be FT'd ?